-Given $k$ lines, we can find their $k(k-1)^2$ crossing points, as well as their $2k$ crossing points with the border.
-They are almost surely distinct.
-We choose an axis along which each crossing has a different coordinate.
+Given $k$ lines, we can find their $k(k-1) / 2$ intersections (at most), as well as their $2k$ intersections with the boundary.
+We choose an axis along which each crossroad has a different coordinate, except for pairs of crossroads that are the same point in the plane.
+Moreover, we may choose the axis to not be colinear or perpendicular to any line $l\in L$.
 This axis will be called the \emph{time axis}, or indifferently \emph{abscissas} axis.
 The corresponding coordinates are called either \emph{times} or \emph{abscissas}.
-We order the events according to time.
-The ordered list of events will be denoted $\oEvent$.
-The reverse-ordered list will be denoted $\aEvent$.
-We shall use the usual vocabulary associated to time, such as saying that a point (or an event defined at that point) happens before another if its abscissa is smaller.
+We shall use the usual vocabulary associated to time, such as saying that a point (or a crossroad defined at that point) happens before another if its abscissa is smaller.
 We also use \emph{left} and \emph{right} for smaller and larger times.

-Since the crossings all happen at different times, the extremal points of each segment of the tessellation have different times.
-We say that the segment is \emph{born} at its extremity with lower time, and \emph{dies} at the other.
-We denote by $x_b^T(l)$ and $x_d^T(l)$ the times of birth and death of the segment $s(l)$.
-The line crossed at the birth is the \emph{parent} of the segment's line, and the segment's line is its \emph{child}.
-The line crossed at death is the \emph{killer} of the segment's line.
-The segment's line is its \emph{victim}.
+Since the time axis is not perpendicular to any line $L$, each segment's endpoints happen at distinct times.
+We say that the segment is \emph{born} at its endpoint with lower time, and \emph{dies} at the other.

+Let us consider the endpoint where the segment $s(l)$ is born.
+Since all vertices are T-shaped, either it is on the boundary $\boundary$, or it is in the relative interior of another segment $s(m)$.
+In both cases, the point belongs to no other segment.
+We say that $m$ (or $\boundary$ in the former case) is the \emph{parent} of the segment's line $l$, and the segment's line $l$ is its \emph{child}.
+Similarly, the endpoint where the segment $s(l)$ dies belongs either to $\boundary$ or to the relative interior of a single other segment $s(m)$.
+We say that $m$ (or $\boundary$) is the killer of $l$, and $l$ its victim.